farkon00/cont/learn-cont/04-binds.md

 end
 ```

-You can see, that bind will pop the values off the stack.
-You can also bind multiple values.
+You can see, that bind will pop the values off the stack and has an ability to bind multiple values.
 ```
 1 2 3
 bind first second third: